pywood21/holz_202209/README.md

 local changes in anatomical features and their interaction during the mechanical test.

-Therefore, as a first try in this study, the semantic segmentation model has been built to conduct partition of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.
+Therefore, as the first try in this study, the semantic segmentation model has been built to conduct partition of anatomical features, and their local deformation during the micro three-point bending test were precisely analyzed.

-The results have been accepted at Holzforschung (https://doi.org/10.1515/hf-2022-0096), and the this repository provides necessary scripts for tracking and analyzing the cell deformation.s
+The results have been accepted at Holzforschung (https://doi.org/10.1515/hf-2022-0096), and this repository provides scripts for tracking and analyzing cell deformation.

 ### What is in this repository ?

-The repository contains the necessary codes that used for analyzing the intensity of cell wall deformation of wood specimen during micro three-point bending test.
+The repository contains the necessary codes that used for analyzing the intensity of cell wall deformation of wood specimen during the micro three-point bending test.
 They are two jupyter notebooks:

 ```
 1. cell_wall_deformation_analysis.ipynb